vit1251/golden/docs/README.en-US.md

 In most cases, there is no need to build from source.
 The exceptions are when these assemblies produce node owners to add specific characteristics to their Points (example: pre-flashing node speciffic settings).

-See BUILD.Windows.en-US.md, BUILD.Linux.en-US.md или BUILD.MacOS.en-US.md
+See BUILD.Windows.en-US.md, BUILD.Linux.en-US.md ГЁГ«ГЁ BUILD.MacOS.en-US.md

 ## Installation

-See INSTALL.Windows.en-US.md, INSTALL.Linux.en-US.md или INSTALL.MacOS.en-US.md
+See INSTALL.Windows.en-US.md, INSTALL.Linux.en-US.md ГЁГ«ГЁ INSTALL.MacOS.en-US.md

 ## Contributors